aratama/cubbit/readme.md

 You can play the working demo at https://aratama.github.io/cubbit/ if you are luckey.
 Google Chrome is most suitable but also available in other modern browsers includes Firefox and Edge.

-Arrow key to move the camera.
-Mouse drag to turn around.
+W/A/S/D key to move the charactor.
+Q/E/R/F/T/G key to turn around.
+Space key to jump.

 ## Build